-Responsible Employee: Anyone that a student or employee believes has the authority to act upon a compliant.
-This person as a responsibility to notify the Title IX/Section 504 Coordinator.
+Responsible Employee: Anyone that a student or employee believes has the authority to act upona complaint.
+This person is responsible for notifying the Title IX/Section 504 Coordinator.

-Accused Party: The employee or student who is accused of committing an act that violates these statues.
-Hearing Officer: There are two different hearing officers: The person who is in charge of the hearing panel and the person appeals.
+Accused Party: The employee or student who is accused of committing an act that violates thesestatutes.
+Hearing Officer: There are two different hearing officers: The person who is in charge of the hearing panel and the person who appeals.
 They should not be the same person for the same investigation.